Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Las Vegas has covered the spread twice at home, and is 3-2 overall there, this year.

-- Cincinnati is 3-2 overall, and 3-2 against the spread, in away games.

-- On the road, the Bengals have one win ATS (1-1) as 1-point favorites or more.
+- The Bengals have one win ATS (1-1) away from home as 1.5-point favorites or more.

-- Cincinnati has hit the over twice in five road games this year.
+- In five road games this year, Cincinnati has hit the over twice.

 Powered by Data Skrive.